pcholt/demosthenes/README.md

     enum class Events {
         Melt, Freeze, Boil, Condense
     }

+The state and event classes don't actually have to be enum classes.
+Any class that returns a viable `hashcode` and `equals` implementation can be used.
+Kotlin data classes come with their own pre-built implementations of `hashcode` and `equals` so they are also good candidates.

-Now create a state machine which will hold state machine rules and the events to be fired when states change:
+__Second__ create a state machine which will hold state machine rules and the events to be fired when states change:

     val machine = stateMachine<States, Events> {
         state(Solid) {